- Academic Affairs

 The Student Financial Aid Office does an annual budget adjustment each year.
 Please note that tuition and fees are projected in this adjustment and that actual costs may change.
 Refer to the Student Accounting Office or your bill for actual costs.
 Admitted students may view their budget on SURFS.

 The most common living-expense budgets for Year 1 students is below.
-This living-expense budget includes the summer, fall, and spring.
+This living-expense budget includes fall and spring semesters.

 |Off campus||Pascault Row||With Parents|